LOGiCS-Project/swri-simple-uam-pipeline/uam-workspace/README.md

 ## Development Tasks

+Assorted tasks used during development, mostly automated with the `invoke` command (as opposed to runtime tasks which use `pdm run uam-worker`).

 ### Dependency Management

 See instructions on [the PDM website](https://pdm.fming.dev/usage/dependency/).

-PDM will work as expected for most operations.
+PDM will work as expected for most operations, with the exception of relative imports of other packages in this repo.

 Adding relative imports requires adding the following line to the dependencies field of `pyproject.toml`: